 At the start of the Coronavirus Pandemic, England Boxing helped coordinate a campaign called #KOCOVID19.

-It helped affiliated clubs appealing for support in order to help keep them running during the Coronavirus shutdown and raised more than £130,000 in its first few weeks.
+It helped affiliated clubs appealing for support in order to help keep them running during the Coronavirus shutdown and raised more than £130,000 in just a few weeks.

-Further details and participating clubs of how the campaign ran are detailed below.
+Further details of how the campaign ran, and participating clubs, are detailed below.

 Clubs up and down the country who give fantastic service to their respective communities have been forced to close their doors until further notice, putting a tremendous financial strain on a number of them.